-I’m Vernitra, and I am a writer, aspiring violist, and children’s librarian in Houston, Texas with a deep love for books, vintage tunes, Old Hollywood, and delicious food.
+I’m Vernitra, and I am a writer, aspiring violist, and children’s librarian in Houston, Texas with a deep love for books, Old Hollywood, and delicious food.
 I have always loved writing and making up stories, and I currently have a few writing projects on the boil.
-Here on my site, I share my adventures in reading, writing, movie-watching, and learning how to play the viola again (after not having played regularly for eighteen years since high school).
-I’ve been a foodie since 1982, so I definitely like to throw some food love into the mix as well.
+Here on my site, I share my adventures in reading, writing, movie-watching, and learning how to play the viola again (after not having played regularly for since high school–over 18 years ago).
+I’ve been a foodie since 1982, so I definitely like to throw some occasional food love into the mix as well.
 I enjoy things that are entertaining and inspiring.
 Hopefully, my site will offer some of those things to you.
 If you have similar tastes, stay tuned… (more…)

 I am so grateful my experience working in Hollywood (as a production assistant at Don Mischer Productions) was nothing like the one depicted in this movie!
 Guy (Frank Whaley) is a gullible, earnest, wide-eyed Hollywood newbie who just landed a position as studio executive Buddy Ackerman’s (Kevin Spacey) assistant.
 From day one, Buddy berates Guy and makes it clear that Guy’s only purpose is to serve his boss’s needs, no matter how trifling.
 Eventually, Guy reaches his boiling point, and things get very, very ugly.